-Allister Hood: 3 ingredients for a trot-up that will impress the judge - Horse & Hound
+Allister Hood: 3 ingredients for a trot-up that will impress the judge

 How do you trot up a horse to impress the judge?
-In the first part of a new training series with Allister Hood (pictured), the leading producer explains that it isn’t just about showing your horse moves correctly
+Retired showman Allister Hood explains that it isn’t just about showing your horse moves correctly

 According to Allister, impressing the judges is not just about showing your horse moves correctly.
 It requires the following three things as well: